slowkow/slowkow.com/content/notes/geneinfo-typeahead.md

 Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/) ...
 ```

-Then open your web browser and go to <a target="_blank" href="http://localhost:8000/geneinfo-typeahead.html">http://localhost:8000/geneinfo-typeahead.html</a>
+Then open your web browser and go to <a rel="noopener" target="_blank" href="http://localhost:8000/geneinfo-typeahead.html">http://localhost:8000/geneinfo-typeahead.html</a>

 # :zap: Try it here